 3.1 Android App Folder Structure – app Directory

 Till now, we have seen overall android project structure in any app.
 Now, we will see folder structures within any app module.
 Here, we have app module inside HelloWorld project.
 HelloWorld/app section looks like below.

 app folder has following files and sub-folders.

-app/libs: It contains libraries being used with this app module.
+- app/libs: It contains libraries being used in this app module.

 Now, coming to the app/src sections.

 3.2 Android App Folder Structure – app/src Directory

 At first, we have seen overall android project structure.
 Then, we went through folder structures inside app module.
 There was one more folder – app/src which we have not seen in detail.
 Now, we will go through all the folders inside app/src folder.

 This section contains source code and all resources that we need to build any application.
 Below image shows the structure.